-- (a) Provide information to the agricultural community regarding beneficial management practices (BMPs)1 and other conservation practices that conserve or enhance the health of soil resources. - (b) Input shall be provided to the Natural Resources Conservation Board (NRCB) in responding to application for new or expanded Confined Feeding Operations (CFOs) based on the technical and locational merits of each application.
-The County's policy is that all such confined feeding operations and manure storage facilities must fully satisfy all the requirements and regulations adopted under that Act, specifically the minimum distance separation requirements and the land base requirements. - (c) Minimum distance separations for CFOs shall conform to standards set out in the Agricultural Operations Practices Act. - (d) In addition to the minimum distance separation requirements provided through regulations adopted under the Agricultural Operation Practices Act, the County's policy is that confined feeding operations requiring registration or approval and manure storage facilities requiring authorization under that Act will be discouraged within 2.4 km (1.5 miles) of the corporate boundaries of any urban municipality within the County of Vermilion River or within 0.8 km (0.5 miles) of the Community Areas designated on Map 1, which areas shall be considered an urban fringe when calculating the regulations approved under the Agricultural Operation Practices Act. - (e) CFO's will be discouraged from locating in environmentally sensitive areas where slope instability and or groundwater contamination may be of concern. - (f) In addition, for the purposes of implementing the regulations adopted under the Agricultural Operation Practices Act, the policies of Area Structure Plans within the County of Vermilion River respecting confined feeding operations shall apply in addition to the Municipal Development Plan polices.
+- (c) Rural industrial uses will be allowed in the manner provided for in the County's Land Use Bylaw. - (d) Uses other than Agricultural Uses, may be considered on agricultural lands in accordance with the County's Land Use Bylaw. - (e) The protection of good quality agricultural land and the location of existing agricultural operations will be considered when applications for Land Use Bylaw amendments or subdivision are being determined. - (f) Explore the development of a Transfer Development Credits or similar scheme consistent with the provisions under the Alberta Land Stewardship Act. - 5.9.2 Ensure good stewardship of the land through the provision of information and the use of beneficial management practices will be encouraged to minimize negative impacts of agricultural operations on the quality of the environment and adjacent land uses. - (a) Provide information to the agricultural community regarding beneficial management practices (BMPs)1 and other conservation practices that conserve or enhance the health of soil resources. - (b) Input shall be provided to the Natural Resources Conservation Board (NRCB) in responding to application for new or expanded Confined Feeding Operations (CFOs) based on the technical and locational merits of each application.
+The County's policy is that all such confined feeding operations and manure storage facilities must fully satisfy all the requirements and regulations adopted under that Act, specifically the minimum distance separation requirements and the land base requirements. - (c) Minimum distance separations for CFOs shall conform to standards set out in the Agricultural Operations Practices Act. - (d) In addition to the minimum distance separation requirements provided through regulations adopted under the Agricultural Operation Practices Act, the County's policy is that confined feeding operations requiring registration or approval and manure storage facilities requiring authorization under that Act must be sustainable within 2.4 km (1.5 miles) of the corporate boundaries of any urban municipality within the County of Vermilion River or within 0.8 km (0.5 miles) of the Community Areas designated on Map 1, which areas shall be considered an urban fringe when calculating the regulations approved under the Agricultural Operation Practices Act.